Japan in September: A Wonderful Time to Visit For Tourists

 September is the peak of the typhoon season in Japan, which means you should be prepared for heavy rain, strong winds, and possible transportation disruptions.

-Make sure to check the transportation schedule and prepare for possible delays or cancellations.
+Check the transportation schedule and prepare for possible delays or cancellations.

 Places to Visit